 J.P.
 Morgan Securities LLC is a wholly owned subsidiary of JPMorgan Chase & Co. and an affiliate of JPMorgan Chase Bank, Chase Card Funding and the issuing entity.
 Furthermore, as a result of this relationship, more than 5% of the net offering proceeds will be received by affiliates under common control with J.P.
 Morgan Securities LLC.
 Accordingly, J.P.
 Morgan Securities LLC will be subject to the applicable requirements relating to conflicts of interest set forth in Rule 5121 of the Financial Industry Regulatory Authority and may not make sales in the offering of the offered notes to any of its discretionary accounts without the specific written approval of the account holder.
 In addition, affiliates of JPMorgan Chase Bank, Chase Card Funding and J.P.
 Morgan Securities LLC may purchase all or a portion of the offered notes.
 Any offered notes purchased by such an affiliate may in certain circumstances be resold to an unaffiliated party at prices related to prevailing market prices at the time of such resale.
-In connection with such resale, such affiliate may be deemed to be participating in a distribution of the offered notes, or an agent participating in the distribution of the offered notes, and such affiliate may be deemed to be an "underwriter" of the offered notes under the Securities Act of 1933.
+In connection with such resale, such affiliate may be deemed to be an "underwriter" of the offered notes under the Securities Act of 1933.
 In such circumstances any profit realized by such affiliate on such resale may be deemed to be underwriting discounts and commissions.